pdavenport/TypescriptCrashCourse/Course Files/readme.md

 - Object (the Object type will only accept non-primitive types)
 - Union (Unions are for when a value could have more than one type.
 Used with | and shown as: string | number | boolean)
 - Type assertions (More on this in '1variables.ts')

------ What to Expect -----
-In the file '1variables.ts' we'll first look at how to assign variables' data types '2functions.ts' will show us how to tell TypeScript what types we're passing into the function and what types we're expecting out
-'3objects.ts' gives us a look at how to define the types within an object and '4arrays.ts' helps us define arrays and nested arrays '5tuples.ts' covers tuples and use cases
-'6props.tsx' starts implementing TS into React with props '7state.tsx' will deep dive a bit into state and how React & TS initializes state '8funcComponents.tsx' is a quick peek into to annotating functional components '9finalProject.js' is your instructions for completing the project